jeremyButtler/find--Co-infections/README.md

   However, we are unsure how well find co-infections will work when real reads are used.
 It is possible that improvements in version three may only apply to simulated reads.

+We also found that find co-infections did have similar results to find co-infections version one for the porcine circovirus reads version one was used on (doi.org/10.3390/v14050924), however, we also found that version three does produce more consensuses with indels and may have a problem with false positives at deep read depths.
+However, this is not a ground truth dataset and thus, we have no idea on the real answer.
+Also, version three was tested on default settings, which does not use Medaka.
+So, it is possible running version three with Medaka might improve the indel accuracy.

 ## Weaknesses: